See every side of every news story

 Jury orders man to pay $500K for assaulting police officer who killed himself after Capitol riot

-• On Monday, a federal jury required David Walls-Kaufman to pay $500,000 in damages to the widow and estate of Metropolitan Police Officer Jeffrey Smith, whom he physically confronted during the January 6 Capitol attack.
+• On Monday, a federal jury ordered David Walls-Kaufman to pay $500,000 in damages to the family of Metropolitan Police Officer Jeffrey Smith, whom he physically confronted during the January 6, 2021 Capitol riot.

-• The assault occurred inside the Capitol on January 6, 2021, when Walls-Kaufman struck Smith with his own police baton, causing injuries that led to Smith's suicide nine days later.
+• Walls-Kaufman struck Smith in the head with Smith’s own police baton, causing a concussion and trauma that Erin Smith says led to Smith’s suicide nine days later.

 Insights by Ground AI